lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 :----- | :---------- | :-----
 [Azure Quantum](https://quantum.microsoft.com/) | Main page | Azure Quantum
 [Learn quantum computing with Azure Quantum](https://quantum.microsoft.com/en-us/experience/quantum-coding) | Copilot in Azure Quantum, here to assist you in learning and exploring coding for quantum computers | Azure Quantum
+[Microsoft Quantum Innovator Series](https://msazurequantum.eventbuilder.com/InnovatorSeries) | Get the inside, first-hand account of Microsoft’s strategy to scaled quantum computing.
+In this series, you will hear directly from Microsoft’s Azure Quantum scientists and leaders about the path to quantum at scale and how to get involved today.| Azure Quantum
+[Azure Quantum Elements - Private Preview ](https://smt.microsoft.com/en-US/AQEPrivatePreviewSignup/) | Sign-up to learn more about the private preview and get the latest updates from the Azure Quantum team | Form
 [Video Playlist](https://quantum.microsoft.com/en-us/explore/playlist) | | Azure Quantum
 [Azure Quantum katas](https://quantum.microsoft.com/en-us/experience/quantum-katas) | Quantum katas are self-paced learning tutorials assisted by Copilot in Azure Quantum.| Azure Quantum
+[Announcing v1.0 of the Azure Quantum Development Kit](https://devblogs.microsoft.com/qsharp/announcing-v1-0-of-the-azure-quantum-development-kit/) | release of the Azure Quantum Development Kit, which we often refer to simply as “the QDK| Blog
 [Azure Quantum Development Kit](https://github.com/microsoft/qsharp) | This repository contains tooling for the Q# language | GitHub
 [Quantum on Microsoft Learn](https://learn.microsoft.com/en-us/training/browse/?terms=quantum) | From intorduction, getting started, to superposition, to teleportation! | Microsoft Learn
+[Quantum computing providers on Azure Quantum](https://learn.microsoft.com/en-us/azure/quantum/qc-target-list) |  This article lists the providers that you can access with Azure Quantum, and provides a description of what each provider offers.| Microsoft Learn

 ## Workload - Azure Networking